OfficialTeamUIX/UIX-Lite/README.md

  NOTE: The xbox onscreen keyboard is limited to 31 charaters.
 So, if you need more characters, just enter as much as you can and select Done.
 Then edit it again and some of the text will be moved into the title bar and you can add more text.

+## Launguage Support

+* You can add German, French, Spanish, Italian, and Portuguese lauguage translations by placing the optional xlate.xbx into the root of the C partion.
+* Currently does not support CJK Characters.

 ## Example config.xbx
 ```